yuex/deploy-ss/README.md

 # Under the Hood

-`supervisor` and `shadowsocks` will be installed to a virtualenv located at `/opt/ss`.
-Configuration files will be put under this location with a `.conf` suffix.
-Logs will be put under `/var/log/ss`.
+supervisor and shadowsocks will be installed to a virtualenv located at `/opt/ss`.
+Configuration files are put under this location with a `.conf` suffix.
+Logs are put under `/var/log/ss`.

-Thus, to start the shell of `supervisorctl`, run
+Thus, to start the `supervisorctl` shell, run

     /opt/ss/bin/supervisorctl -c /opt/ss/supervisor.conf

-to rm `deploy-ss` completely, run
+to rm deploy-ss completely, run

     rm -rf /opt/ss /var/log/ss